wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/configure-certificates-for-proxies.md

 3. In the wizard, you can select or change TLS certificates for main endpoint and sandbox endpoint.
 4. Click **Save and Deploy** to deploy the component with the selected certificates.

-## Promote a proxy with certificate
+## Promote a proxy with certificates

 When promoting a Proxy component from a lower environment to a higher environment, you can change the certificates applied to the component: